-Known online as MilePosts she shares her journey as a mother, runner and self-love advocate.
-She lives in Northern Virginia where she can be found running on her beloved W&OD Trail or spending time with her three children, Chloe (13), Miles (12) and Colton (9) and their cat Luna.
+Known online as MilePosts she shares her journey as a single mother, runner and self-love advocate.
+She lives in Northern Virginia where she can be found running and cycling on her beloved W&OD Trail or spending time with her three children, Chloe (14), Miles (12) and Colton (10).

 Dorothy did not grow up an athlete, much less a runner.
 She attended a small religious school, that placed little emphasis on physical activity, from K – 8th grade.
 Instead of playing sports she spent her free time sewing, crafting and reading copious amounts of books.

 For her first two years of high school she attended a school that required students to complete six seasons of sports in order to graduate.
 The summer before her freshman year an upperclassman from the soccer team called and asked if she had any interest in trying out for the soccer team.
 She was hesitant to say yes, knowing full well she could barely run a lap around a soccer field, much less play soccer, but the girl assured her that no matter what she would make a team because they didn’t cut anyone.
 When it came time to run laps around the field during soccer practice, she would often pretend to hyperventilate to get out of running.

 At the age of 13 Dorothy felt that it was too late for her to become an athlete, often giving up on herself before even trying.
 If she could go back in time and talk to her younger self, she would first give her old self a hug and then explain how young 13 really is!